reeshuffled/reeshuffled.github.io/_posts/2023-06-23-AI-Art-and-the-Intention-of-Differentiation.md

 ---
 layout: stub
-categories: Stubs
-tags: ["Artificial Intelligence"]
+tags:
+- Artificial Intelligence
-title: "AI Art and the Intention of Differentiation"
+title: AI Art and the Intention of Differentiation
 slug: intention-of-differentiation
-description: "Introspecting on the difference between AI and human art, specifically in taking input and producing output."
+description: Introspecting on the difference between AI and human art, specifically in taking input and producing output.
+category: Garden
 ---

 How is AI training different than a person looking at art in a gallery and learning from other people?